 How does pricing work?

 Because this offer is bespoke, our prices vary to reflect exactly what you and your school need.
-However, please see the table below for our indicative structure for 2020/21.
+However, please see the table below for our indicative structure.